 Today, the castle is used as a museum, the Bodrum Museum of Underwater Archaeology after the Turkish government decided in 1962 to convert the structure – making it one of the regions top attractions for tourists and history buffs from all over Europe and beyond who come to take a look inside the castle.

-Inside, there is a plethora of historical artefacts and monuments from the ancient empire.
+Inside the newly renovated space, there is a plethora of historical artefacts and monuments from the ancient empire.
 You will find the oldest shipwreck in the entire world inside the museum, the prestigious mummy of Ada, and the elegant Mausoleum of King Mausolos – these are just the tip of the iceberg to what you can discover inside the museum.

 The castle is designed with plenty of tunnels, and narrow and twisty corridors in order to confuse intruders and protect the castle.
 Over the years, plenty of tourists have enjoyed getting lost inside the castle – you could spend hours wandering the castle with no idea exactly where you might be, for any adventurer, this is just the sort of challenge you could enjoy in Bodrum.